 Responsibility for nature conservation is a devolved matter for the Scottish Government.
 The Nature Conservation (Scotland) Act 2004 (NC(S)A 2004) builds on the pre-existing legal framework (eg the Wildlife and Countryside Act 1981 (WCA 1981) and the Criminal Justice (Scotland) Act 2003, Pt 12 s 7) in setting out measures to conserve and enhance Scotland’s natural features within a wider British, European and global context (see further: Issues affecting natural heritage: Stair Memorial Encyclopaedia ).

-The primary non-statutory guidance from central
+The primary non-statutory guidance from central government on planning matters is contained

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.